roufamatic/roufa-enterprises-blog/contents/articles/bootstrapping-quality/index.md

 [Download the source here](FizzBuzzInc.zip).

+Notes:

-Note: I removed my twitter app authentication keys, so if you execute the program it won't work.
+1. I removed my twitter app authentication keys, so if you execute the program it won't work.
 See the file Twit.cs and [Twitter Development](https://dev.twitter.com/docs) if you feel the need to resuscitate this.
+2. I turned off the Azure VM that hosted the Jenkins instance referenced in the slides.
+It was costing me two cents an hour!
+That's like a latte every week.